 3. You can customize your view of the flowsheet using the following options:

-Click the 3 latest entries text.
-In the Flowsheet Configuration window, select whether you want to filter by Latest Entries or Date Range.
+Click the flowsheet filter field.
+In the Flowsheet Configuration window, select whether you want to filter by All entries, Latest Entries or Date Range.
 Enter the number of entries to view, or the date range.
 Click Apply.

 Reference Range or Expiry Date